-Since all the toys are in the backyard, I needed more storage, than what we now have.
-Right now, we have a patio box that holds the pillows for the outdoor seating, extra swings for the swing set, and toys.
-But not all the toys were able to fit into the box, and it was rather difficult for the kids to get things that were at the bottom of the box.
-I needed another storage solution.
-I wanted to do something that was durable but not permanent, so I decided to attach milk crates to the fence using zip ties.
+With all of the toys in the backyard now, you can assess the quantity.
+And if you’re like us, you’ll likely need more storage!
+Our patio box holds the pillows for the outdoor seating, extra swings for the swing set, and some toys.
+But not all the toys fit into the box, and it’s always difficult for the kids to get toys that fall to the bottom of the box.
+I needed another storage solution– something durable but not permanent.

-I found these milk crates at The Container Store.
-Then, using zip ties we purchased for baby-proofing some things around the house, I tied the crates to the fence.
+I found these milk crates at The Container Store but they are at most hardware stores as well.
+Using zip ties we purchased for baby-proofing some things around the house, I tied the crates to the fence.
 I made sure to hang the milk crates at a height that everyone could reach.

-One milk crate has all the sports balls that we are keeping in the backyard.
-One milk crate has all the water toys.
+One milk crate has all the backyard sports balls, one milk crate has all the water toys.
 And I turned one milk crate on its side to store some sporting equipment such as baseball bats, tennis rackets, hockey sticks and cones.

-I am still keeping some of the larger toys like trucks, sprinklers, and some bigger water toys in the patio box.
-But now I have more room for things to store in the patio box, and I don’t have to worry about someone falling into the patio box to get a toy they really needed to play with!
+Some of the larger toys like trucks, sprinklers, and bigger water toys still go into the patio box.
+But now I have more room for things to store in the patio box, and I don’t have to worry about someone falling into the box as they search for a toy!